steemit/steem-js/README.md

 </html>
 ```

+**Note**: The UMD build comes in two versions:
+- **Minified** (`index.umd.min.js` - 692KB): Recommended for production
+- **Regular** (`index.umd.js` - 1.7MB): Better for development and debugging

-**Note**: The UMD build (1.7MB) includes all polyfills, making it ready to use in browsers without additional dependencies.
+Both include all polyfills, making them ready to use in browsers without additional dependencies.
 For production use with bundlers (Webpack, Vite, Rollup), use the ES Module or CommonJS builds instead.

 ### Broadcast Operations